matvign/batchrenamer/docs/devnotes.md

 ## Sequences
 Strings are joined from lists each time we want a sequence.
-Not sure if good or bad.
+This is nice and simple.
-We could use a static string, but its a bit verbose and ugly.
+We could be picky about when to join strings, but it could get a bit hairy.

 ## Packaging